Bielefeld – Gütersloh II: Members

 The constituency has been held by the Social Democratic Party (SPD) during all but two Bundestag terms since 1949.
 It was first represented by Friederike Nadig of the SPD from 1949 to 1953, followed by Artur Ladebeck and Otto Walpert for a single term each.
 Gerhard Koch served three terms from 1961 to 1972, followed by Elfriede Eilers until 1980.
 Kurt Vogelsang then served a single term before Reinhard Meyer zu Bentrup of the Christian Democratic Union (CDU) was elected.
 Günter Rixe regained the constituency for the SPD in 1987 and served until 1998.
-Rainer Wend served from then to 2009, when Christina Kampmann of the CDU won the constituency.
-Lena Strothmann regained it for the SPD in 2013.
-Wiebke Esdar was elected in 2017 and re-elected in 2021.
+Rainer Wend served from then to 2009, when Lena Strothmann of the CDU won the constituency.
+Christina Kampmann regained it for the SPD in 2013.
+Wiebke Esdar was elected in 2017 and re-elected in 2021 and 2025.